 Magically uploading every photo you take on your phone isn't a new feature these days.
 The major cloud storage providers all prompt you to fill their servers with shots of your lunches, vacations, and nudes.
 Now you can add Flickr to the list with the release of version 4.0.

 Except this isn't actually the first time Flickr has announced the new feature for Android.
 The feature originally known as Auto Sync is now named the Auto-Uploadr (those pesky e's).
 Okay, it isn't just a rebranding.
 You now have the ability to automatically upload videos as well.

 This move coincides with the launch of Uploadr for Windows and Mac.
-You can use Wi-Fi or cellular networks, and images are private by default.
-Read More
+You Read More

 If you're a regular user of Microsoft's SkyDrive cloud storage service, you probably already know that the company has been forced to re-name it "OneDrive."
 Today the change comes to the official Android app, along with some much-needed functionality to bring it in line with competitors like DropBox, Google Drive, and Box.com.
 The biggest addition is automatic photo uploads, which have been part of the other apps for quite a while.

 According to the new login message, turning on photo uploads will give you a 3GB bonus in your free storage limit, and users have the option of disabling uploads on mobile networks.
 Read More

 It seems like Yahoo is really trying to make waves lately with new-ish CEO Marissa Mayer at the helm.
 Not a day after announcing its acquisition of Tumblr, the company's other vowel-deficient service is getting a makeover, and that includes a new Android app.
 Flickr, that photo-sharing site of yesteryear, has been updated in Google Play with a new interface.
 Don't let the old Google Play screenshots fool you – the app has been totally redesigned to match the new desktop site.